Pregnancy: Does Acetaminophen Heighten Risk for Autism, ADHD?

 “When you’re pregnant, it’s riskier to have an untreated fever than it is to take acetaminophen.”

-Experts are struggling to understand why autism is one of the fastest-growing developmental disorders in the United States, affecting one in every 59 children.
-The incidence of ADHD is also rising, affecting one in every 20 children.
+Experts are struggling to understand why autism is one of the fastest-growing developmental disorders in the United States, affecting 1 in every 59 children.
+The incidence of ADHD is also rising, affecting 1 in every 20 children.

 “Both diseases likely stem from many different factors, so their true cause is poorly understood,” says Dr. Zanotti.